-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Designing Solutions: Compare multiple solutions to a problem.
-Wind and water can change the shape of the land.
-Because there is always more than one possible solution to a problem, it is useful to compare and test designs.
-Developing and using technology has impacts on the natural world.
-Stability and Change:Things may change slowly or rapidly.
-2.ESS2.2 Develop a model to repre esent the shapes and kind of land and bodies of water in an area. • could include a diagram, drawing, physical replica, or three-dimensional dicerson observations.
-Assessment Boundary: Assessment does not include c Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Developing and Using Models: Develop a model to represent patterns in the natural world.
-Maps show where things are located.One can map the shapes and kinds of land and water in any area.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Designing Solutions:Compare multiple solutions to a problem. · · Stability and Change: Things may change slowly or rapidly.

+2.ESS2.2 Develop a model to represent the shapes and kind of land and bodies of water in an area.

+Clarification Statement: Examples could include a diagram, drawing, physical replica, or three-dimensional diorama.
+Models can be based on photographs, virtual images, or in-person observations.
+Assessment Boundary: Assessment does not include quantitative scaling in models.

+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Developing and Using Models: Develop a model to represent patterns in the natural world.
+Maps show where things are located.
+One can map the shapes and kinds of land and water in any area.
 Patterns:Patterns in the natural world can be observed.

-2.ESS2.3 Obtain information to id entify where water is found on Earth and that it can be solid or liquid. n can be obtained through text, media, or in-person observations.
-Patterns of found and where liquid water can be located.
-Assessment Boundary: N/A. Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Obtaining, Evaluating, and Communicating Information: Obtain information using various texts and media.
-Water is found in the ocean, rivers, lakes, and ponds.
-Water exists as solid ice and in liquid form.
-Patterns:Patterns in the natural world can be observed.
+2.ESS2.3 Obtain information to identify where water is found on Earth and that it can be solid or liquid.

+Clarification Statement: Information can be obtained through text, media, or in-person observations.
+Patterns can be observed through identifying where solid water (ice) is found and where liquid water can be located.
+Assessment Boundary: N/A.

+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Obtaining, Evaluating, and Water is found in the ocean, rivers, lakes, and ponds.
+Patterns: Communicating Information: Water exists as solid ice and in liquid form.
+Patterns in the natural Obtain information using world can be observed. various texts and media.